TheRenegadeCoder/sample-programs/archive/i/idris/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Idris:

+- Extension: .idr
+- Naming Convention: pascal

+For example, the "Hello World" sample would be named this:

+- HelloWorld.idr

-The following list shares details about what we're using to test all Sample Programs in Idris.
+The following list shares details about what we're using to test all Sample Programs in Idris:

 - Docker Image: snazzybucket/idris2
 - Docker Tag: v0.6.0-265-gbadf1e98c